 Gauri Rao, Pharm.D., M.S.

-Gauri Rao, Pharm.D., M.S., joined the UNC Eshelman School of Pharmacy as a tenure-track assistant professor in the Division of Pharmacotherapy and Experiential Education in 2016.
+Gauri Rao, Pharm.D., M.S., is an associate professor at the UNC Eshelman School of Pharmacy in the Division of Pharmacotherapy and Experimental Therapeutics.

 Rao’s principal research interests surround quantitative systems pharmacology, and she is working to understand the processes of infectious diseases, specifically how the infecting pathogen and host immune system interact with each other.
 Her work is extending the knowledge of complex host-pathogen interactions and perturbations imposed by therapeutic interventions during a time of increasing bacterial resistance, a diminishing antibiotic drug pipeline and lack of viable treatment options for infections due to highly drug resistant bacteria.

-Prior to coming to UNC, Rao was a pharmacokinetics and pharmacodynamics research fellow in collaboration with Hoffmann La-Roche AG at the University of Buffalo School of Pharmacy and Pharmaceutical Sciences from 2011 to 2013.
+Prior to coming to UNC in 2016, Rao was a pharmacokinetics and pharmacodynamics research fellow in collaboration with Hoffmann La-Roche AG at the University of Buffalo School of Pharmacy and Pharmaceutical Sciences from 2011 to 2013.
 She then shifted to a faculty position at the school as an assistant professor.